 During our stay, we visited as much as could, but left feeling like we could have achieved more if not for the shocking weather.
 We felt unproductive, lazy and spent a lot of our time horizontal (get your head out of the gutter, our room didn’t have a chair) so, we were bed bound.

 I was most impressed by the Museo Imperial (Imperial Museum), used as a summer palace for the Brazilian Emperor D. Pedro II. it’s also the most visited museum in Brazil.
 No visit to Petropolis is complete without it.
 The neoclassical architecture is elegant and detailed.
-Within the museum, you can observe the collection of pieces related to the monarchy, laid out just as they would have been back in late 19th Century.
+Within the museum, you can observe the collection of pieces related to the monarchy.
+Laid out just as they would have been back in late 19th Century.

-We whizzed around the Palacio de Cristal (Crystal Palace) and Municipal Parque (Municipal Park) and stuck our heads in the Catedral São Pedro de Alcântara (St. Peter’s Cathedral of Alcantara) where the nativity scene boasted a real water feature, complete with tropical, native palms.
+We whizzed around the Palacio de Cristal (Crystal Palace) and Municipal Parque (Municipal Park).
+We also stuck our heads in the Catedral São Pedro de Alcântara (St. Peter’s Cathedral of Alcantara) where the nativity scene boasted a real water feature, complete with tropical, native palms.
 If you do visit Petropolis, it could quite easily be seen in a day or two.

 After Petropolis, we were grateful to arrive back in humid Rio de Janeiro and thankfully for us, sunshine was back on the menu.

 Thanks for tuning in for this bonus blog, I’ve finally caught you up to speed on our current location: Welcome to Barbados!